 Another circuit (within the IC) called a charge pump is able to supply a very small current (about 50 $\mu$ A) at the required high voltage to keep the bootstrap capacitor charged.
 It works on the principle of using small capacitors as energy storage elements to convert a low voltage into a higher voltage output.
 Charge pumps use transistor switches to control the connection of voltages to a number of capacitors.
 For instance, to generate a higher voltage, the first stage involves the capacitor being connected across a voltage (e.g. 12 v) and charged up.
-In the second stage, the capacitor is disconnected from the original charging voltage.
+In the second stage, the capacitor is disconnected from the original charging voltage and a second capacitor is connected with its negative terminal to the original positive charging voltage.
 Because the capacitor retains the voltage across it (ignoring leakage effects) the positive terminal voltage is added to the original, effectively doubling the voltage.
 Additional stages of capacitors can triple or quadruple the voltage.
 The charge pumping action typically operates at tens of kilohertz.
 A zener diode within the IC prevents the charge pump voltage exceeding the motor voltage plus 10 volts.